What Constitutes a Breach of Confidentiality?

 Companies that create and distribute innovative products keep the manufacturing details confidential to protect the ideas from stealing or duplicating by competitors.
 If an employee is terminated from one of these companies and discloses the secrets, he could cause substantial harm to its former employer.
 Therefore, many companies ask employees to sign a confidentiality agreement in which they consent not to disclose the company secrets if their contract ends.

 If you need help with breach of confidentiality, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.